As featured on The Feed Feed.

 Tomato season is officially over in Pennsylvania.
 What are we to do?!
 Well, while the not-so-red store bought tomatoes can still do the trick in small quantities for various recipes, now enters a season where my tomato sauce is maybe slightly less fresh but, much easier to make!
 We use homemade tomato sauce for many things including homemade pizzas, homemade calzones, lasagna, and as a dipping sauce for a variety of other items.

 Take a bit of time with your food prep this weekend to whip up some home-made sauce in no time.
 It will be as flavorful as grandma used to make, and won’t have the added sugar of most store-bought brands!
 Many sauce recipes include sugar to cut the acid from the tomatoes but, onions will provide the same function and add much better flavor.

 Let me know how you plan to use it or, your favorite Italian dish below!
-Lasagna is my lifetime fave and I’ll be sharing a healthy, high protein, vegan and gluten-free version soon!
+Lasagna is my lifetime fave and I make this protein-packed vegan version all the time!

 Easy Homemade Marinara Sauce

 - 1 large 24 ounce can whole peeled tomatoes*

 - 1 medium white onion, diced finely

 If you do not have an immersion blender, dice the pieces of tomato ahead of time

 - Heat oil in a medium stockpot over low-medium heat